TomSmartBishop/avl/docs/motivation.md

 #Design Decisions

-* Use trailing return types everywhere
+* Use trailing return types everywhere.
   When using templates or concepts there are a lot of cases where we need trailing return types.
 And mixing the 'old style' and trailing return types is quite ugly.
 Of course since C&plus;&plus;14 we could just entirely skip the return type and just write "auto", but I find that confusing for the API user if you cannot see the return type from the function signature.
 Also it feels quite natural to first specify the input and then the output.
   ```[C++]
   //first two float inputs and then the float output